rsingh26/DataScience/MachineLearning/Clusterring/Spark/Cluster-Food.md

 ```

 ### Create the K-Means Model
-You will use the feaures in the customer data to create a Kn-Means model with a k value of 5.
+You will use the feaures in the food business data to create a K-Means model with a k value of 5.
 This will be used to generate 5 clusters.

 ```python
 assembler = VectorAssembler(inputCols = list(set(dfhot.columns) | set(['stars','review_count'])), outputCol="features")
 train = assembler.transform(dfhot)
 knum = 5
 kmeans = KMeans(featuresCol=assembler.getOutputCol(), predictionCol="cluster", k=knum, seed=0)
 model = kmeans.fit(train)